joedougherty/didactic-doughertys-documentation-depot/README.md

 This is a project:

-1.) that exists for my own personal edification
+1.) that exists largely for my own personal edification

+_but also_...

 2.) that exists so I can try to give back (in some small way) to folks who've given so much to me

 I'd kindly ask you to not suggest topics specific to any employer current or previous.
-Thank you :)
+Thank you!

 Other than that, suggest away!
 I look forward to hearing from you.